Iran's Hardliners Win Election Amid Low Voter Turnout

-The lower turnout is widely seen as a measure of how Iranians view the country's government and signals possible widespread dissatisfaction with Iran's clerical rulers and the system they preside over.

 In comparison, turnout was nearly 62% in the 2016 elections.
-Turnout has consistently been above 50% since the country's revolution some four decades ago.
+Turnout has consistently been above 50% since the country's Islamic Revolution some four decades ago.

-Iran's supreme leader and other senior officials had urged people to cast their ballots on Friday as a show of resistance in the face of U.S. pressure and sanctions that have plunged the economy into recession.
+Iran's supreme leader and other senior officials had urged people to cast their ballots Friday as a show of resistance in the face of U.S. sanctions that have plunged the economy into recession.

+The elections took place under the threat of the new coronavirus that originated in China.
+Iran reported its first cases and deaths of the virus two days before the national polls, and many voters wore face masks as they cast their ballots.

+The virus has killed eight people in Iran and infected 43 people across five cities, including Tehran.

+The lower turnout is widely seen as a measure of how Iranians view their government.
+Some voters who chose not to cast ballots expressed apathy in the process and said the government had been unable to stymie the effects of punishing U.S. sanctions on the country.

-Interior Minister Abdolreza Rahmani Fazli said the lowest turnout from the vote was is the capital, Tehran, with just 25.4% of eligible voters casting ballots.
-He said the country voted under less-than-ideal circumstances, but nevertheless, “we believe that the number of votes and the turnout is absolutely acceptable.”
+Interior Minister Abdolreza Rahmani Fazli said the lowest turnout from the vote was in the capital, Tehran, with just 25.4% of eligible voters casting ballots.
+He said the country voted under less-than-ideal circumstances, and pointed to the spread of the virus as one example, but said nevertheless, “we believe that the number of votes and the turnout is absolutely acceptable.”

-The elections took place under the threat of the coronavirus, which has killed eight people in Iran and infected 43 people across five cities, including Tehran.
-Iran reported its first case of the virus two days before the national polls.

 A range of crises has beset Iran in the past year, including widespread anti-government protests in November sparked by a rise in prices.
 There were also protests after the accidental downing of a passenger jet by Iran's Revolutionary Guard amid heightened tensions with the U.S. in January.
 Authorities initially tried to cover up the cause of the crash.

-“Their media did not ignore the tiniest opportunity for discouraging people and resorting to the pretext of diseases and the virus," he said.
+“Their media did not ignore the tiniest opportunity for discouraging people and resorting to the pretext of diseases and the virus," he said in remarks from his office in Tehran.

-State TV also said that former Tehran mayor Mohammad Bagher Qalibaf, a top contender for the post of parliamentary speaker, was the top winner in the capital, with more that 1.2 million votes.
+On the eve of the vote in Iran, the Trump administration sanctioned a number of election officials, including the 92-year-old cleric who heads the Guardian Council that vets candidates.
+U.S. Secretary of State Mike Pompeo slammed the election as a “sham.”

 Nearly 58 million Iranians, out of a population of more than 80 million, are eligible to vote.
 More than 24 million voted.
 Almost half, or 48%, were women.

-On the eve of the vote in Iran, the Trump administration sanctioned five election officials and Secretary of State Mike Pompeo slammed the election as a “sham.”
+State TV said that former Tehran mayor Mohammad Bagher Qalibaf, a top contender for the post of parliamentary speaker, was the top winner in the capital, with more that 1.2 million votes.

+The vote took place as concerns over the virus' spread began to rise.

-Coronavirus clusters in Iran as well as in Italy and South Korea could signal a serious new stage in the global spread of the virus, which originated in China.
+Coronavirus clusters in Iran as well as in Italy and South Korea could signal a serious new stage in the global spread of the virus.

-Officials across Iran had encouraged people to vote in the days leading up to the election, even as concerns over the virus' spread began to rise.
+Masks, sanitizers and plastic gloves have become scarce or their prices have soared in many drug stores in the capital due to high demand.

+Iran is already facing diplomatic and economic isolation by Washington.
+The virus threatens to isolate Iran even further, with some countries now barring their citizens from traveling there.

-Iraq and Pakistan, which share borders with Iran, have taken preventive measures to limit the spread of the virus from Iranian travelers.
-Infected travelers from Iran already have been discovered in Lebanon and Canada.
-Iraq, Saudi Arabia and Kuwait have also effectively barred Iranians from entry, impacting thousands of religious pilgrims and businessmen.
+Infected travelers from Iran have been discovered in Lebanon and Canada.
+Iraq, Saudi Arabia and Kuwait have effectively barred Iranians from entry, impacting thousands of religious pilgrims and businessmen.
+Turkey said Sunday it would close its border with Iran and halt all flights from its eastern neighbor.

 On Sunday, Iranian Foreign Minister Mohammad Javad Zarif joked about shaking hands with his visiting Austrian counterpart Alexander Schallenberg and told reporters: “We have to shake hands with them, don't worry I don't have coronavirus.”